- Women's Health

-Even before you get a positive result of your pregnancy test, the fertilized egg would already have started the process of development.
+Okay.
+You think you're pregnant and you decide to take a DIY pregnancy test.
+Even before you get a positive result of that pregnancy test, the fertilized egg would already have started the process of development.
 Conception has therefore begun.

 Conception begins as soon as an egg cell is fertilized by a sperm cell.

-Within the first five days of fertilization, the egg would have moved down the fallopian tubes and into the uterus.
-While moving down the fallopian tube to find its way into the uterus, the egg starts to produce hormones which will help prepare the lining of the uterus to receive the new baby.
+Within the first five days of egg cell meeting sperm cell, the egg would have begun to move down the fallopian tubes and into the uterus.
+While moving down the fallopian tube to find its way into the uterus, the egg at the same time, starts to produce hormones that will help prepare the lining of the uterus, ready to receive the newly-developed baby.

-The process by which the normal lining of a non-pregnant woman is changed to the much thicker lining of pregnancy is very important for once the egg has reached the uterus it must implant itself into the lining.
+The process by which the normal lining of a non-pregnant woman is changed to the much thicker lining of pregnancy is very important because once the egg has reached the uterus it must implant itself into the lining of the uterus.

 For implantation to occur, more enzymes are called into play.
 These enable the developing egg to penetrate fully into the lining and then start the process by which a placenta is formed.

-The placenta is the important organ which nourishes the baby during the whole of its life in the uterus.
+The placenta is the most important organ which nourishes the baby during its whole life in the uterus.
 Implantation of the fertilized egg is completed by about eight days after fertilization has occurred.